 Podcasting is one of the strongest ways to build your brand.
 While marketing and promoting your show is important, the most critical part of the podcast process comes during recording.
-That means perfecting your podcast recording techniques and asking the right podcast questions.
+That means perfecting your podcast recording techniques and using the right podcast tips.

 Whether you’ve recorded hundreds of episodes already or are just getting started, we’ve got you covered.
 Check out these podcast tips to try during your next recording session.
 And later, we’ll cover some of our favorite podcast questions to ensure your interviews are can’t miss events.